-- Represented State agencies and where applicable Provinces and Territories in CITES meetings with USFWS and other partners (see Work Group activities below). - 2.
+- 1. Represented State agencies and where applicable Provinces and Territories in CITES meetings (see Work Group activities below). - 2.
 Supported the 39 states participating in Southern Wings. - 3.
 Helped guide the IUCN U.S. Committee as a member of the Executive Committee. - 4.
 Actively participated in debates and initiatives of the IUCN Sustainable Use and Livelihoods Specialist Group. - 5.
-Engaged with partners on issues and positions around the CBD Global Biodiversity Framework. - 6.
-Engaged with partners on issues and positions leading up to CBD CoP14 till it was postponed. - 7.
-Provided input into CMS Conference of the Parties (CoP) documents with a focus on migratory bird conservation and lead ammunition.
+Engaged with partners on issues and developed AFWA positions on the CBD Global Biodiversity Framework and the IUCN motions and elections. - 6.
+Engaged with NOAA on a potential SPAW Protocol parrotfish listing that would impact species conservation and management in Florida. - 7.
+Engaged in online virtual discussions and contact groups at the IUCN World Conservation Congress. - 8.
+Engaged with the partners and on positions of the CBD Advisory group work